 Site: 3 Royal Victoria Country Park, Netley

-The second public workshop 2 will be held at 6:30 in the Empire Rooms at Royal Victoria Country Park on 12 September 2013.
-This workshop will develop issues from the first workshop and consider peoples aspirations or vision for the Country Park.
-If you would like to attend please contact Rachael Gallagher at email@example.com.
+The 4th public workshop will be held during April 2014 in the Empire Rooms at Royal Victoria Country Park.
+Please look out for further details.
+If you would like to attend please contact Phil Halliwell at Philip.firstname.lastname@example.org.

 Hampshire County Council (as the landowner) need to determine the best medium and long term solution for the Country Park frontage and main entrance.
 There are a number of issues that need to be considered including the following:

 - Replacing the seawall would be extremely expensive and may not be in the public interest and may impact on wildlife.